Nerodia erythrogaster neglecta: Research

 Researchers are and will continue monitoring and surveying the copperbelly water snake to find current population status and the best ways to continue enhancing and managing for the snake and its habitat.

 Law enforcement will be regularly on-site to prevent any collection, harassment and disturbance of this species and habitats.
 If any of these activities are found, legal action, including arrests and citations, will ensue.

 All radiotracking and other invasive studies have been done 1987–2006, with all necessary baseline data gained.
 There is no longer a reason or need to continue with that disruptive practice.

 Observing and monitoring copperbellies in the wild and their habitats should continue, as well as expanding and securing existing, confirmed habitats.

-Habitat Protection and Management
+Habitat protection and management

 Where possible, the snake's habitat (lowland swamps and adjacent upland woods) will be protected and improved.
 Endangered Species Act grants have funded habitat management on private lands that support copperbellies in Indiana and Michigan.

+Captive breeding and release

+In 2022, the U.S. Fish and Wildlife Service partnered with the Toledo Zoo to begin a captive propagation and release program.